Treating HCI like traditional infrastructure

 Hyperconverged infrastructure are intelligent systems that have extremely efficient snapshots, clones, replications, deduplication and compression.
-This intelligence is one of the major reasons you invested in HCIS.
-But traditional data protection solutions treat HCIS like standard dumb disks.
-To truly capitalize on your investment, you need to leverage HCIS’ capabilities.
+This intelligence is one of the major reasons you invested in HCI.
+But traditional data protection solutions treat HCI like standard dumb disks.
+To truly capitalize on your investment, you need to leverage HCI’ capabilities.

 Acting like VMs are black boxes